Titans Grip

 Best for: Athletes who go to a PushPress-affiliated gym and want a streamlined app for the administrative and logistical side of their membership.

-Limitations: Its scope is narrow: gym operations support.
-It offers no training plans, no technique instruction, and no performance analysis outside of basic score tracking.
-It’s a tool for attending class, not for mastering the sport.
+• Scope is narrow: gym operations support.
+No training plans, no technique instruction, no performance analysis outside of basic score tracking.

 What it does: Hevy is a sleek, popular strength training log app.
 While not Crossfit-specific, many Crossfit athletes use it to track their dedicated strength sessions, accessory work, and bodybuilding-style hypertrophy training.